 Does my estate have to pay taxes?

 Most estates do not pay federal estate tax.
-The federal exemption for 2024 is $13.61 million per individual.
-Only estates above that threshold owe federal estate tax — fewer than 0.2% of estates.
+For estates of people who die in 2026, the federal basic exclusion amount is $15 million per individual.
+Only estates above the filing threshold owe federal estate tax — fewer than 0.2% of estates.
 However, 12 states and DC have their own estate taxes with lower thresholds, some starting at $1 million.
 Your estate will almost certainly owe a final income tax return, and may owe Form 1041 if it earns income after death.

 What is the federal estate tax rate?

-The federal estate tax rate is 40% on the taxable portion — the amount above the $13.61 million exemption.
-Because the exemption is so high, the 40% rate affects very few estates.
+The federal estate tax rate is 40% on the taxable portion — the amount above the exemption.
+Because the federal threshold is so high, the 40% rate affects very few estates.
 Claims that "the government takes 40%" when someone dies are misleading — that rate only applies to the portion above the exemption, and most estates never reach the exemption threshold.

 What is the difference between estate tax and inheritance tax?